 Customer Satisfaction Feedback Loop

 Our customer’s satisfaction starts with a confidence in their use of our product.
 This depends largely on their understanding of how to use the product.
 In the spirit of DevOps, we can automate training and onboarding to our product by building in a contextual self-help system.
 This automates better product understanding and usage, as well as the general improvement of operator feedback.
 This then become the first operator feedback point, where we will want to know if our help is actually helpful, and how we might improve it.
 As this contextual help is improved so are our customer’s chances of success.
 This also improves the feedback received, as pure “user error” is reduced, shifting the ratio toward ideas and feature requests rather than bug reports.

 Where self-help is still lacking, options to seek direct assistance should present themselves.
 From here, a good customer experience depends on an intuitive ticketing system where the request for help is clearly acknowledged and tracked through to completion, as well as clear and consistent standards of care being managed and communicated clearly from customer service representatives.

 While some customer’s help requests can be confirmed satisfactorily resolved at the ticketing system, other’s feedback will need to be classified and processed as a feature request.
 This is the feedback needed to fuel customer driven continuous improvement.
 The greater visibility the reporter has into how theirs’ and others’ ideas affect the product roadmap, the more likely they are to feel heard and that their time in this relationship is not wasted.

 Whether bug fixes or new features are being deployed, informing operators of the product about what is changed, fixed and new increases trust in the relationship, confirms that feedback is listened to, and, along with updating the self-help experience, completes the loop.

-See this thinking applied to Drupal here.
+Read a blog about this thinking applied to Drupal.